Gaudapada: Authorship

-The Māṇḍukya Kārikā is a concise explanation, in verse form, of the doctrines in Mandukya Upanishad, one of the shortest but a profound Upanishad, consisting of just 12 sentences.
+The Māṇḍukya Kārikā is a concise explanation, in verse form, of the Mandukya Upanishad, one of the shortest but a profound Upanishad, consisting of just 12 sentences.
 Even before the time of Adi Shankara, Mandukya Upanishad was considered to be a Śruti, but not one particularly important during his era.
-In later periods it acquired a higher value, and expressing the Upanishadic essence.
-The Karika, notably, presents rational arguments from dream states, infinitude and finitude, space and time, causality, disintegration, and generation in support of the advaita doctrine.
+In later periods, it gained notability as expressing the Upanishadic essence.
+The Karika, notably, presents rational arguments from dream states, infinitude and finitude, space and time, causality, disintegration, and generation in support of the Advaita doctrine.